Deliver tailored customer experiences beyond the web with eXPerience APIs

 The data collected can then be used to enrich a customer’s profile or further augment experiences online.

-Say hello to increased site speed and goodbye to flicker
+Say goodbye to flicker

 In 2014, Walmart measured the impact of site performance on conversions and found that when page load time jumped from one to four seconds, conversions declined sharply.
 On the flip side, for every one second reduced, it saw a two percent increase in conversions.
 For an eCommerce site raking in $10M a year, that improvement could mean a $200,000 increase in revenue – only likely much more as consumer expectations have significantly risen since then.